Team

 Lara Tukarski

-Lara Tukarski is the Southern Puget Sound Region Program Manager for the Pacific Education Institute in Olympia, Washington.
-She also serves as the Washington Project Learning Tree State Coordinator for the Sustainable Forestry Initiative.
+Lara Tukarski is an Education and Outreach Specialist for Thurston County in Olympia, Washington where she specializes in natural resource and conservation programming.
+She formerly worked as the South Puget Sound Program Manager for the Pacific Education Institute and served as the Washington Project Learning Tree State Coordinator for the Sustainable Forestry Initiative.
 Lara brings Journeys in Film her experience as a middle and high school science teacher, backcountry youth guide, and founding director of K-12 Green Schools and STEM programs in the Chesapeake Bay and Puget Sound regions.
 Lara has worked in environmental and sustainability education for over 20 years and has a graduate degree in Molecular Ecology.

 Anthony Whitten